What happens to my kids if I die?

 What is a will?

 A will is short for last will and testament, which is a legal document that details how you want your property to be distributed when you die.
-A will is also the formal documentation that lets you express the preferred guardian of your children.
+A will, considered a foundational element of an estate plan, is also the formal documentation that lets you express the preferred guardian of your children.

 According to LegalZoom, the information in your will supersedes any other document provided it has been executed wholly and correctly.